-Definitely a more peaceful environment – Less stress, ugly words redirected into something positive, a calmer mind… it all works together.
+More peaceful environment – Less stress, potential ugly words redirected into something positive, a calmer mind… it all works together.

 Possible income – Some people find their creativity sparks a business opportunity.
 Be open to the possibilities.

-THAT, ladies, is what finding a creative outlet is all about.
+That is EXACTLY what finding a creative outlet is all about.

-And while I have ZERO desire to work with itty-bitty beads, I realized that it’s sort of the same with writing (my preferred outlet).
-The individual characters I put together become words, sentences, paragraphs, pages, articles, stories…
+Although I have ZERO desire to work with itty-bitty beads, I realized that the process is sort of the same with writing (my preferred outlet).
+The individual keyboard characters I put together become words, sentences, paragraphs, pages, articles, stories…

 Don’t think you have a creative bone in your body?
 Trust me, you do!
 You just have to find it and strengthen it.
-There are soooo many creative outlets for non-creatives and potential creatives.
+There are so many creative outlets for non-creatives and potential creatives.

 - Playing an instrument or creating music